Tanzanite is an extraordinary gemstone

 Tanzanite is a blue variety of the gemstone zoisite.
 It consists of calcium aluminium silicate and is not particularly hard, having a value of 6.5 to 7 on the Mohs scale.
 For that reason, it should always be worn carefully and never placed in an ultrasonic bath for cleaning or brought into contact with acids.

-When the first tanzanites were offered to the New York jewellery company Tiffany a short time after their discovery, they sparked an enthusiastic reaction.
+When the first tanzanites were offered by geologist and miner Campbell R. Bridges to the New York jeweller Tiffany & Co. a short time after their discovery, they sparked an enthusiastic reaction.
 'This gemstone is a sensation!', they said.
 However, they did make a recommendation to give the 'child' another name, since the gemmologically correct name 'blue zoisite' was felt to be too close to the English word 'suicide'.
 So Tiffany's proposed the name 'tanzanite', after the place where the stone had been found - a name which quickly came into general use in the trade.
-And it was Tiffany's who, two years after its discovery, presented the exclusive gemstone to the general public with a broad-based advertising campaign.
+And it was Tiffany & Co. who, two years after its discovery, presented this exclusive gemstone to the general public with a broad-based advertising campaign.